Home

 Per Serving: 571 Calories; 36g Fat (43.2% calories from fat); 32g Protein; 73g Carbohydrate; 5g Dietary Fiber; 0mg Cholesterol; 746mg Sodium.

 A scrumptious way to enjoy your cruciferous veggies.
-This vegan entree was a favorite of my Personal Chef clients.
+This dinner was a favorite of my Personal Chef clients.

 • 1 head broccoli, cut into florets